 The Battle of Flodden was fought on 9th September 1513 leading to the most disastrous defeat ever experienced by a Scots army.
 Bishops, Lords, Clan Chiefs, the Archbishop Of St Andrews and the King himself were among the estimated 10,000 dead Scots.
 The loss to Edinburgh on this occasion was particularly great.
 All magistrates and able-bodied men had followed their King into battle and very few returned.
 The news of defeat at Flodden reached Edinburgh the day after the battle and the Edinburghers were said to be overwhelmed with grief and confusion.
 Weeping women crowded the streets, seeking word of their friends and loved ones.
 The bearer of this tragic news is said to have been Randolph Murray, Captain of the City Band, who had ridden from the field of battle having recovered the Blue Blanket.

-The poem “Edinburgh After Flodden” (Click here to open poem) by W.E.
-Ayton captures the feeling of despair in Edinburgh at that time and illustrates the part played by the Captain of the City Band.
+The poem “Edinburgh After Flodden” (Read the poem here) by William Edmondstoun Aytoun captures the feeling of despair in Edinburgh at that time and illustrates the part played by the Captain of the City Band.